JHWebDeveloper/Able2Deux/README.md

 - Added race condition handlers to preview rendering.
 Older preview stills will no longer overwrite the newest when rendering is delayed.

 ### Removed
-- Ability to sort media on the acquisition page.
+- Ability to sort media via drag and drop on the acquisition page.
 Media can only be sorted on the formatting page.

 ## [2.3.1] - 2.22.23